BootNodeDev/dme-monorepo/README.md

 # Deployment

 For production, do not use the `dev` script as it is intended for development purposes only.
 Instead, run `pnpm prisma migrate deploy` to apply migrations and, the run `pnpm build` followed by `pnpm start` to start the server.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/BootNodeDev/dme-monorepo/blob/main/LICENSE) file for details.